jate-koh/ERP-Project/README.md

-# ERP-Project
+# ERP Project
-Create and implement webserver.
+Create and implement webserver on Scispec Server